btomwhitehead/terraform-notes/modules.md

 3. Expected terraform files:
   1. `main.tf`.
 The main entrypoint of the module.
 For a simple module, this may be where all the resources are created.
-Additionally, it should contain any required provider configuration blocks.
 For a complex module, resource creation may be split into multiple files but any nested module calls should be in the main file.
   2. `variables.tf`.
 Contains all variable declarations.
 If no variables are